 I think in the case of this friendship, in the overlapping circles of our traumas – the shared set in the center of our Venn diagram, we both got a little too close to breaking down each others protective walls.
 Kind of sad, but kind of true – so much potential and simultaneously so much fear.
 Both people have to want to walk that road when you enter a landscape as tender as this.

 “Your work is to discover your work and then with all your heart to give yourself to it.”~ Buddha

-The circle can be seen as a container, a place to plant a seed, or it can be seen to represent completion.
-It’s a matter of perspective I suppose, which way you choose look at it in any particular situation.
+The circle can be seen as a container, a place to plant a seed, it can also be seen to represent completion.
+It’s a matter of perspective I suppose, how you choose to look at it in any particular situation.
 “Our lives are like streams.
 The currents of our experiences flow through time with periodic cycles of tranquility, disturbance, and integration” (Peter Levine, ‘Waking the Tiger’, 1997).
 I am in the integration phase right now for sure, using my infinite volition to find a way to map it all out in my heart and mind in a way that embraces my fears and nourishes my dreams.